csci-185/spring2024/pages/_assignments/tutorial05.md

 </style>

 ## Overview
 The goal of this week's homework is to give you practice with CSS Grid and Flexbox.
-To do this, you will complete 7 exercises, which you will have time to work on during Tutorial 5 this week.
+To do this, you will complete 3 exercises, which you will have time to work on during Tutorial 5 this week.

-Homework 4 can be completed individually or in pairs.
-If you decide to work in pairs, you can discuss solutions and share code with your partner.
-That said, both people should still complete all of the exercises, commit their own files to GitHub, and and submit to the Moodle separately.
-If you collaborated with someone, you will just make a note of who you worked with in the comments section.

 ### References
 To complete this homework, you will likely need to consult some CSS references (or Google for information).
-Below, I have provided a link to the mes relevant reference:
+Below, I have provided a link to some of the references that I believe will be most helpful to you:

 #### Media Queries

 {:.compact}
 * <a href="../css-reference/media-queries/">Media Queries</a>

-#### CSS Grid

-{:.compact}
-* <a href="../css-reference/css-grid/">CSS Grid</a>
-* <a href="https://cssgridgarden.com/" target="_blank">CSS Grid Garden</a> <br>Please try to complete at least the first 10 levels
-* <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">CSS Tricks: A Complete Guide to Grid</a>
-* <a href="https://www.freecodecamp.org/news/learn-css-grid-by-building-5-layouts/" target="_blank">Learn CSS Grid by Building 5 Layouts in 17 minutes</a>

 #### Flex